How to enable Remote Desktop using Command Prompt on Windows 10

 Important: Remote Desktop is not a feature available on Windows 10 Home.
 It is only on Windows 10 Pro, Enterprise, and Education.
 It is also recommended you create a full backup of your computer before proceeding, as modifying the registry can cause irreversible damage to your system.

-Enable Remote Desktop using Command Prompt
+Enable Remote Desktop from Command Prompt

 To enable the remote desktop protocol with Command Prompt, use these steps: